Novgorod case: 2008

 On July 24, the jury by 11 votes of 12 pronounced Antonina guilty in the murder attempt without extenuating circumstances.

-On July 26 Antonina posted the last (for today) entries to her blog about her daughter's birthday.
+On July 26, Antonina posted the last entries to her blog about her daughter's birthday.

-On July 28 and July 29, she didn't appear before the court where the verdict results were to be discussed and conviction was expected.
+On July 28 and July 29, Antonina didn't appear before the court where the verdict results were to be discussed.
 Her husband stated that both she and her daughter are missing since the night of July 27, and he knows nothing about their location.
 The court changed Martynova's measure of restriction to arrest in her absence.
 Hearing of the case was suspended.

-On August 7, official retrieval of Mrs. Martynova was announced in Novgorod region; on August 18 it was announced at the federal level.
+On August 7, official retrieval of Antonina was announced in Novgorod region; on August 18 it was announced at the federal level.

 What happened: the version of the prosecution

 The prosecution's version of events is as follows:

-The pre-investigation revealed that on February 26, 2007, about 9 o'clock AM, Antonina Fyodorova proceeded to carry out the premeditated murder of her three-year-old daughter Alisa, who was a hindrance to her mother's private life.
+The pre-investigation revealed that on February 26, 2007, about 9AM, Antonina Fyodorova proceeded to carry out the premeditated murder of her three-year-old daughter Alisa, who was a hindrance to her mother's private life.
 At this time, she took Alisa from her apartment (No. 31, located on the second floor of 26 Kosmonavtov Street, where they are officially registered) to the staircase landing.

 Thinking that no witnesses to her actions are present in the stairwell, Antonina proceeded to stage an accidental fall of her daughter from the third-floor landing.
 As Alisa's mother, Antonina was fully aware of her daughter's young age.
 Therefore, Antonina was sure that the three-year-old was incapable either of completely understanding the criminal intent of her mother or of putting up a fight against her.
-Antonina, fully intending to kill her daughter, pushed Alisa through the metal bars of the railing of the stairwell in such a manner that Alisa found herself beyond the zone of safety.
+Antonina, intending to kill her daughter, pushed Alisa through the metal bars of the railing of the stairwell in such a manner that Alisa found herself beyond the zone of safety.
 In the next few seconds, Antonina held Alisa by the hands, and then, so as to continue the implementation of her criminal design and fulfill it, Antonina let Alisa go, thus actually throwing her daughter down the stairwell.
 These actions resulted in Alisa's falling down the stairwell and in Alisa's body and head's hitting the stone floor of the ground floor landing.